Frequently Asked Questions

 • Selfie sticks are welcome in public outdoor spaces only.
 To protect the art and for the safety and enjoyment of all visitors, selfie sticks are not allowed inside the historic buildings.

-• Tripods, monopods, handheld microphones, and other external equipment are not permitted in the historic buildings or outdoors when tours or events are happening.
+• Tripods, monopods, handheld microphones, and other external equipment are not permitted in historic buildings during tours or events.

 With all of the beautiful landscaping and variety of buildings, Gammelgården makes the ideal location for senior, family, and engagement sessions.
 While you do not need to make appointments to take photos outside of our buildings, we would appreciate you checking in at the Välkommen Hus when you are doing professional photography.